renatomaia/loski/doc/manual.md

 The following messages can be returned by the I/O operations (after a `nil`) to indicate expected errors:

 `"unfulfilled"`
-:	operation not completely fulfilled yet, try again.
+:	operation was not able to complete yet (try again).

 `"closed"`
 :	resource is closed.